There are several factors in a mix session that must be considered to make an instrument like the bass guitar sit just right for the song.

 Consider pulling out a bit more 700Hz-1.5KHz on the other instruments and giving the same range a bit of a bump on the bass guitar.
 Sure, the bass may not be the star of the low-end on the record, but it will have another range where it’s not being masked.

 The overtones of the bass guitar tend to live in the low-mid range, along with the fundamental tones of the guitars.
-I’m usually looking to cut this range out of kick and tom drums, opting to get their punch from the higher midrange.
-4-string bass guitars don’t naturally have a ton of sub frequencies.
+It could be a good idea to cut this range out of kick and tom drums, opting instead to get their punch from the higher mid-range.
+Four-string bass guitars don’t naturally have a ton of sub frequencies.
 Kicks, on the other hand, do have a naturally occurring sub-tone.

 It’s usually best to allow kick drum to eat up the subrange on a record, then make sure the subrange on the bass is tight in the higher end of the sub spectrum (rolled off around 60Hz or higher).